phonon/minecraft-xc/docs/architecture.md

 ## Vehicle Build Sequence

-All creation systems begin with a prototype `VehicleElementPrototype`.
-Then depending on the creation system, we customize what properties are injected into the prototype:
+All creation systems begin with components copied from a prototype `VehicleElementPrototype`.
+Then depending on the creation system, we "inject" new properties that overwrite original properties in the base components.
+For example, three ways we can create vehicles:
-- **Spawning from item in player hand**: Inject player location and properties stored inside the item.
+1. **Spawning from item in player hand**: Inject player location and properties stored inside the item.
-- **Spawning using /spawn command**: Inject just player location.
+2. **Spawning using /spawn command**: Inject just player location.
-- **Loading from `.json` save state**: Inject with only data parsed from `.json` save state.
+3. **Loading from `.json` save state**: Inject with only data parsed from `.json` save state.
 No player or item properties.

 After creation system property injection, we emit an additional "builder" the `VehicleElementBuilder`.
 This is needed is to include any additional element instance creation properties not in the base prototype.
-Currently the only property added is the `UUID`.
+Currently the only property added is a `UUID`.

 The "builder" acts as a standard interface for the engine to finish creation by allocating an element ID and putting all the new element components into its archetype storage (from matching element layout).

+What "injecting" properties means is shown below in new functions we add into `VehicleComponents`:

-## Standardized Component Life Cycle Interface: `VehicleComponent`
+## Standardized Component Interface: `VehicleComponent`

 ```kotlin
 data class VehicleComponents(